 The responsibilities of a purchasing manager vary based on the industry they work in.
 Those working with retailers or wholesalers buy finished goods, while those working with manufacturers buy raw or minimally processed materials.

-The typical job duties for a purchasing manager include:
+The typical job duties for a purchasing manager include the following:

 Study the market to identify price trends and availability of goods and materials.

-They plan, manage, and coordinate purchasing materials, products, or services for retailers, organizations, or wholesalers.
+They plan, manage, and coordinate purchasing materials, products, or services for retailers, organisations, or wholesalers.

 Oversee the work of buyers and purchasing agents for buying equipment, supplies, or materials their employer requires